Within striking distance of the Sacred Valley and Inca Trail to Machu Picchu, Cusco is one of Peru – and South America’s – most touristed cities.

 - Luna House

-With a pretty garden and a glorious terrace with views down the valley and across the city, Luna House ($47 USD double) is a relaxed guesthouse with plenty of charm.
+With a pretty garden and a glorious terrace with views down the valley and across the city, Luna House ($47 USD double) is a relaxed guesthouse with plenty of charm and an affordable price tag.

 Practically every bedroom has superb views from its large windows, while the general decoration is both modern and understated.